tooosay/mirrorlist/README.md

 personal repo: mirrorlist for pacman

 run
-`rankmirro -n 10 mirrorlist/mirrorlist | sudo dd of=/etc/pacman.d/mirrorlist`
+`rankmirrors-n 10 mirrorlist/mirrorlist | sudo dd of=/etc/pacman.d/mirrorlist`

+rankmirrors is in pacman-contrib as of s